-Nestled between North Melbourne and Flemington, The Bruce is uniquely placed to rejuvenate Kensington’s historical industrial wedge.
-Defined by its streets of red brick warehouses, towering grain silos and the Younghusband woolstore dating back to 1901, the proposed new eight-storey commercial building designed by Carr is the first development of scale in the precinct.
+Nestled between North Melbourne and Flemington, Bruce Street is uniquely placed to rejuvenate Kensington’s historical industrial wedge.
+Defined by its streets of red brick warehouses, towering grain silos and the Younghusband woolstore dating back to 1901, the new eight-storey commercial building designed by Carr is the first development of scale in the precinct.

-Delivering both the architectural and interior design elements, the proposal pays tribute to the project’s historical site with its robust form made up of concrete slabs spliced with red brick piers, balanced with fine metal balustrades.
+Delivering both the architectural and interior design elements, the design pays tribute to the project’s historical site with its robust form made up of concrete slabs spliced with red brick piers, balanced with fine metal balustrades.

 Composed predominantly of concrete, recycled bricks and glazed elements, the podium is made up of four levels and faces directly onto Bruce St, while the four levels above the podium are set back four meters to break up the form and massing.
 The architecture responds to the vernacular of the existing fabric of Kensington and nearby warehouse buildings.